Alec Baldwin shooting: Script never called for gun to be fired | DW | 18.11.2021

 Careful not to cast aspersions on his colleague, Clooney did question whether "Rust" producers might have "skimped" on costs, since the film had employed the 24-year-old Gutierrez-Reed to serve as its head armorer, with experience in this role from just one other major film.

-Similarly, actor Matthew McConaughey told AFP in an interview last month that as an actor using a gun, he "personally would try to always take even more steps," like checking the weapon himself.
+Similarly, actor Matthew McConaughey told the AFP news agency in an interview last month that as an actor using a gun, he "personally would try to always take even more steps," like checking the weapon himself.

 "You can't over-confirm it," the Oscar winner said.